jcoreNL/spring-4.3-exam-notes/README.md

         return someParam;
     }
 ```
 When calling `http://localhost:8080/some-endpoint?someParam=someVal`, someVal is returned.
+By default, the `required` attribute of the annotation is set to true, leading to an exception being thrown if the parameter is missing in the request.
+Switch this to false if you prefer a null value if the parameter is not present in the request, or provide a defaultValue(), which implicitly sets this flag to false.

 ### What are the differences between `@RequestParam` and `@PathVariable`?